rehive/docs-portal/content/platform/get-started/quick-guide.md

        "password": "joe1234"}'
 ```

 Before trying the above request, make sure you have your own `user`, `company`, and `password`.
-This can be done easily by registering a new company via the Rehive Dashboard (TODO : LINK).
+This can be done easily by registering a new company via the [dashboard](https://dashboard.rehive.com).

 Once you have your own user you can replace the placeholder data in the example JSON object and then fire off the above request.
 If successful, you should get a response like this: